<img height="1" width="1" style="display:none" src="https://q.quora.com/_/ad/0198544fd2514a0fb72f9b9f75905f7f/pixel?tag=ViewContent&amp;noscript=1">

 What types of jobs can you get in human capital management?

-Human capital management is a rapidly growing and exciting field.
+Human capital management or HCM is a rapidly growing and exciting field.
 Many people are looking for a human capital management job, as they’re highly sought after and often well paid.
 You might know that human capital management is closely related to human resources.
 But what exactly do human capital management jobs entail—what gives them a broader scope than general HR—and what are the specific job titles that you could seek out?
 Let’s explore.

 What Skills Are Needed for a Human Capital Management Job?